 There are situations where you are out of status (i.e. have no lawful nonimmigrant status), but still have authorized stay and therefore do not accrue unlawful presence.
 For example:

-F-1 students or J-1 students who are admitted for the duration of their stay, and fall out of status, do not begin to accrue unlawful presence toward the 3 year/10 year bar until USCIS or an immigration judge finds they violated their status.
+F-1 students or J-1 exchange visitors who are admitted for the duration of their stay, and fall out of status, do not begin to accrue unlawful presence toward the 3 year/10 year bar until USCIS or an immigration judge finds they violated their status.
+[UPDATE: As of August 9, 2018, USCIS and the U.S. Department of State follow a stricter policy for calculating unlawful presence of F-1 students and J-1 exchange visitors.
+Under current policy, F-1 students and J-1 exchange visitors begin to accrue unlawful presence when they fall out of status.
+A formal decision from an Immigration Judge or USCIS finding a status violation is no longer required for unlawful presence to begin.]

 Persons with Temporary Protected Status (TPS) have authorized stay beginning on the date the TPS application is filed, assuming the application is approved.
 If the TPS application is denied, unlawful presence begins accruing on the date the previous authorized stay expired.